 Beset in pack ice, disaster, an adventure to try to reach land and eventually a temporary reprive.

-On the one hand this was not totally unexpected, it had happened to ships in the Arctic and Antarctic many times, but it was a significant setback and for Shackleton, the disappointment must have been bitter.
+On the one hand this was not totally unexpected, it had happened to ships in the Antarctic and Arctic many times before, but it was a significant setback and for Shackleton, the disappointment must have been bitter.
 He was 40 years old, his country was at war, the expedition had taken huge amounts of effort and energy to prepare, he was unlikely to have this opportunity again.

 Nevertheless, his men looked towards "the Boss" as they called him.
 This collection of Royal Naval sailors, rough and ready trawler hands and recent Cambridge University graduates amongst others were now dependent on the man who had led them to this place and this very unfortunate predicament.